ilwad123/bakery-dashboard/README.md

 ## 📌 Introduction

 The project is about creating a bakery delivery dashboard that presents real-time and predictive analytics with dynamic graphs, summary cards, and other visualisations to display the KPIs of delivery operations.
-A hybrid machine learning algorithm was made to forecast weekly sales from historical data.
+A hybrid CNN-LTSM machine learning algorithm was made to forecast weekly sales from historical data.

 The implementation process followed data cleaning of large datasets, applying the Neo4j database to store transaction and drivers’ data, and developing a secure, accessible full-stack web application in Django.
 The system allows stakeholders to monitor performance and view delivery sales data.

+Additionally it has dark mode
 ---

 ## 🖥️ UI Screenshots